 A native macOS and iOS application that reimagines the BBS for modern Apple hardware.
-Real-time chat, forums, file sharing, internet email, SSH and web terminal access, a pixel-perfect ANSI terminal — and 68K emulation to run the original Hermes external programs on Apple Silicon.
+Real-time chat with AI bots, threaded forums, internet email with full-text search, file sharing, SSH and web terminal access, a pixel-perfect ANSI terminal — and 68K emulation to run the original Hermes external programs on Apple Silicon.

 Not a retro novelty.
 Not a museum piece.
 A living application that carries the spirit of the original BBS into a new generation.